sjosephnyc1987/public_ipython_Notebooks/README.md

-# public_ipython_Notebooks
+# public ipython Jupyter Notebooks

-repository for various public facing ipython notebooks
+Some projects that I have worked on